semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 ## Overview

-This document is the reference to the YAML grammar used for describing jobs.
+This document is the reference to the YAML grammar used for managing jobs.

 ## An example